alexljn5/infhub_website/docs/STANDARDISATION.md

 - [ ] Spacing and typography use `clamp()` for responsiveness.
 - [ ] Layout respects `--content-max-width` and `--content-padding`.
 - [ ] Responsive breakpoints are handled in the relevant module.
-- [ ] The home page hero, status indicators, and navigation cards are intentionally styled.
+- [ ] The home page hero, navigation cards, and ASCII artwork are intentionally styled.
 - [ ] The pixel font is applied to body text, headings, cards, and footer.
-- [ ] ASCII artwork is readable and not vertically squished.
+- [ ] ASCII artwork is readable, not vertically squished, and sits outside the logo box.
 - [ ] Startup and update scripts keep Compose output detached or quiet.
+- [ ] Update builds use `--no-cache` so stale layers do not accumulate.
+- [ ] No credentials, passwords, tokens, or secrets are hardcoded anywhere in the repository.
+- [ ] `.env` is present locally but never committed.
+- [ ] API responses never leak passwords, hashes, tokens, or database credentials.
 - [ ] Legacy code is only referenced for migration context.
 - [ ] API routes are authenticated and rate-limited unless explicitly public.
 - [ ] API errors use the standard JSON shape.